wasiahmad/SWE-rebench/swebench/harness/tracto_eval/README.md

 This folder provides support of TractoAI as scalable drop-in backend for SWE-bench eval.
 It can be used to evaluate any SWE-bench-compatible tasks, including SWE-rebench -- the only requirement is pre-built Docker images.

-Unlike local Docker backend, TractoAI scales horizontally with the cluster size and is able to evaluate hundrends of patches in parallel.
+Unlike local Docker backend, TractoAI scales horizontally with the cluster size and is able to evaluate hundreds of patches in parallel.

 ## How to try